 The Monterey County Early Childhood Development Advisory Group is made up of thought leaders and experts in early childhood development.
 Its role is to provide insights and technical knowledge to guide the strategies and change projects supported by Bright Beginnings and Bright Futures.
 In 2017-2018 the Advisory Group led the process of developing “Together, preparing every child for life and school,” a new strategic framework for early childhood development in Monterey County.
 The Early Childhood Development Advisory Group meets on a quarterly basis and is focused on supporting further development of the strategic framework, and monitoring strategy design and implementation to support more effective collective action.

 The Monterey County Children’s Council

 The Monterey County Children’s Council (MCCC) serves as the Steering Committee for the initiative.
-As a Steering Committee, the MCCC is action-oriented and champions Bright Beginnings throughout the county.
+The Children’s Council was established by the Monterey County Board of Supervisors in 1992 to provide leadership and policy direction.
+It is made up of key county departments and partner agencies.
+As a Steering Committee, the Council helps guide the initiative, and also takes necessary actions to transform outcomes for children and Families, in line with their mission.
+The MCCC members are champions for Bright Beginnings throughout the county.
 Being a champion means that they align their own work and policies with our shared goals.
 It also means that they are stepping up to be held accountable for achieving community-level changes that none of them can achieve alone.
-As a council, they help guide the initiative, and also take necessary actions to transform outcomes for children and families.